ropensci/cffr/README.md

 <!-- badges: end -->

-[Citation File Format (CFF)](https://citation-file-format.github.io/) (Druskat et al. 2021) are plain text files with human- and machine-readable citation information for software (and datasets).
+[Citation File Format (CFF)](https://citation-file-format.github.io/) (Druskat et al. 2021) (v1.2.0) are plain text files with human- and machine-readable citation information for software (and datasets).
 Code developers can include them in their repositories to let others know how to correctly cite their software.

+When you put a `CITATION.cff` file in the default branch of your GitHub repository, it is automatically linked from the repository landing page, and the citation information is rendered on the repository page, and also provided as BibTeX snippet which users can simply copy.

 **cffr** provides utilities to generate, parse, modify and validate `CITATION.cff` files automatically for R packages, as well as tools and examples for working with .cff more generally.

-When you put a `CITATION.cff` file in the default branch of your GitHub repository, it is automatically linked from the repository landing page, and the citation information is rendered on the repository page, and also provided as BibTeX snippet which users can simply copy.
+**cffr** maximizes the data extraction by using both the `DESCRIPTION` file and the `CITATION` file (if present) of your package.
+Note that **cffr** works best if your package pass
+`R CMD check/devtools::check()`.

 ## Installation